ross-alexander/dq/scribing/red_laughter/part2.md

 8     periodic catatonia, grand mal epilepsy
 9     permanent catatonic state, coma
 10    vegetative state

-## Loot

-- Storage Crystal
-- Crystal of Linking Senses
-- Wand of Mental Restoration

-## 2025-04-13

-- Void cruiser crashed and created the crater
-- Cresenti visited with abbey
-- Ended up in a fight
-- Eye of Discord was on the ship and betrayed Crescenti and escaped and released the demilich
-- Helen fien death (plain of origin is Isencare, permanent rank 60 trollskin)
-- Person is Dr Wormwood, says 'Look out for the mandikyte'
-- Search void cruiser
-- Break phalactery
-- Get +3 Sanity

 ## Crystal Wand of Linking Sense